jimjeffers/DTTG-Jekyll/_posts/2013-06-07-orientating-yourself-in-ios.md

 UIInterfaceOrientationLandscapeRight == UIDeviceOrientationLandscapeLeft
 {% endhighlight %}

-Where UIDeviceOrientation provides six different options that represent the actual orientation of the device in 3D space.
-In regards to redrawing your layout, you probably won't need to know this:
+Where `UIDeviceOrientation` provides six different options that represent the actual orientation of the device in 3D space.
+When redrawing your layout, you probably won't need to know all of these:

 {% highlight objective-c %}
 UIDeviceOrientationUnknown                    // Can't be determined